Comprehensive Guide To Travel Bullet Journal

 Now, let me be a little bit of a hypocrite here because I’m really not a minimalistic person.
 I definitely need more than the absolute basics.
 So, in case you do too – choose carefully!
 Think of the general look your pages have (by now you should already have some pre-made pages) and take the stationery you need to match it.

-My list of must-have things for my Bullet Journal while I travel is pretty small but I think it can give you a few ideas.
+My list of must-have things for my Bullet Journal while I travel is pretty tiny but I think it can give you a few ideas.

 Finally my pens: Muji ballpoint pen for writing and 03 Staedtler fineliner for doodles.
 If I want color I take a few of Zebra Mildliners, since they are very portable and these are the colors I use the most.